mihir-io/MotionPhotoMuxer/README.md

 # Usage

 ~~~
-usage: MotionPhotoMuxer.py [-h] [--verbose] [--dir DIR] [--recurse] [--photo PHOTO] [--video VIDEO]
+usage: MotionPhotoMuxer.py [-h] [--verbose] [--dir DIR] [--recurse] [--photo PHOTO] [--video VIDEO] [--output OUTPUT]

 Merges a photo and video into a Microvideo-formatted Google Motion Photo

 optional arguments:
   -h, --help       show this help message and exit
   --verbose        Show logging messages.
   --dir DIR        Process a directory for photos/videos.
 Takes precedence over --photo/--video
   --recurse        Recursively process a directory.
 Only applies if --dir is also provided
   --photo PHOTO    Path to the JPEG photo to add.
   --video VIDEO    Path to the MOV video to add.
+  --output OUTPUT  Path to where files should be written out to.
 ~~~

 A JPEG photo and MOV or MP4 video must be provided.
 The code only does simple